Linerre/orderly/README.md

 # Orderly
-A web application built with Clojure.
+A order-status-checking web application built with Clojure and ClojureScript.